 Step 2 – Move the saucepan off the stove, allowing it to slightly cool, but not so much that it starts to harden in the pan.

 Step 3 – Add in 5 drops of your favorite Edens Garden essential oil.

-Step 4 – Pour the essential oil lip balm into your balm tube or container of choice.
+Step 4 – Pour the natural lip balm into your lip balm tube or lip balm container of choice.
 Let it cool.